Vivekkaspa/OIBSIP/OIBSIP - Data Science Projects/1. Iris Flower Classification/README.md

 # Iris Flower Classification

 This repository contains a machine learning project focused on classifying IRIS flowers into different species using Support Vector Machines (SVM), Logistic Regression (LR) and Decision Tree Classifier algorithms.
-The goal of this project is to tarin a machine learning model using the Machine learning algorithms that can learn from the petal and sepal measurements of the iris species and classify them .
+The goal of this project is to train a machine learning model using the Machine learning algorithms that can learn from the petal and sepal measurements of the iris species and classify them .

 ## Project Overview